ecmwf/anemoi-graphs/docs/graphs/node_coordinates/tri_refined_icosahedron.rst

  Triangular refined Icosahedron
 ################################

-This class allows us to define nodes based on refining an icoshaedron with triangles.
+This class allows us to define nodes based on iterative refinements of an icoshaedron with triangles.

 To define the `node coordinates` based on icosahedral refinements of an icosahedron, you can use the following YAML configuration: